12 entryways that make a great first impression

 Design: Casey Kenyon / Photo: Roland Bello

 By the way, “limited space” can mean teeny-tiny, where just one or two judicious design decisions are critical.
-Here’s a cute entryway where a vintage mirror hung artfully off of a peg rail does just the trick to craft a transition from the outdoors.
+Here’s a cute entry where a vintage mirror on a peg rail does just the trick.

 Vintage triptych mirror in entryway design